RagipGashi/TypeScript-Tutorial/TS-Explanations.md

 - Static defined, each time we define a variable, we must declare what type of variable is
 - It works through Node.js

+## Data types:
+- string
+- number
+- Boolean
+- null
+- undefined
+- any -> is parent class (Object) root class for all the others